 The Company records trade receivables net of an allowance for doubtful accounts.
-An allowance for doubtful accounts is established based on historical collection information, a review of major client accounts receivable balances and current economic conditions in the geographies in which it operates.
+An allowance for doubtful accounts is established based on historical collection information, a review of major client accounts receivable balances, current economic conditions in the geographies in which it operates, and the Company's expectations of future economic conditions that may affect the collectability of the recorded amounts.
 Amounts determined to be uncollectible are charged or written off against the allowance.